realdonald1994/Klf_group_Assessment/README.md

 `git clone https://github.com/realdonald1994/Klf_group_Assessment.git`

-2.Create a database `klf` in mysql, run the project, and the data will be injected automatically.
+2.Create a database `klf` in mysql, run the project, and the tables will be created automatically.

 3.The database is configured in the `application.properties` file in the` src \ main \ resources` directory of the project, and the mysql version is 8.0.15. <Strong>Set your own username and password of database!</Strong>

 4.Run the project in IntelliJ IDEA.
 To ensure the project runs successfully, you can right-click `pom.xml` and select maven-> reimport and restart the project

 At this point, the server is successfully started, at the same time, visit `http: // localhost: 8085`, you can enter the home page, register your account and start visit.

+# Technology Stack

+## 1. Assessment 1

+1.Spring Boot
+2.Spring Data JPA
+3.MySql

+## 2. Assessment 2

+1.Vue.js
+2.ElementUI
+3.Axios
+4.Vuex

+## 3. Assessment 3

+1.Mysql
+2.Spring Data JPA
+3.Spring AOP

+# Notice

+## 1. About Run Project

+1. If you don't want to create data by yourself.
+I put the export sql file in the ` src \ main \ resources` directory of the project.
+You can run sql script to import data.

+## 2. Optimization

+1. I make a simple user authentication with session.
+It's means you can't visit admin page if you don't login.

+# Thank you